tshiven/Caching-Random-Variate/doc/source/overview.rst

    \Pr(X > f) = \texttt{sf}(f) && (f \in \mathbb{F}).
    \end{aligned}

-An advanced feature of librvg is the notion of a *dual distribution function* (DDF), which combines a CDF and SF to obtain a much more accurate representation of the target distribution than can be achieved using either a CDF or SF in isolation.
-The DDF addresses the limitation of floating-point numbers, which are very dense close to 0 but sparse close to 1.
-Informally, the property that a DDF guarantees is
+An advanced feature of librvg is the notion of a *dual distribution function* (DDF), which combines a CDF and SF to obtain a more accurate representation of the target distribution than can be achieved using either a CDF or SF in isolation.
+The DDF addresses the limitation of floating-point probabilities, which are very dense near 0 but sparse near
+1. Informally, the property that a DDF guarantees is

 .. math::